CloudLabsAI-Azure/OpenHack/Scenario/Hackathon/Challenge-3.md

 ## Success Criteria

+* Working image recognition model
+* Successful product matching
+* Integration with search functionality
+* Performance metrics meeting thresholds
-- Once the model is trained, you should click on the **'Try it out'** link, upload some of the sample images, and validate if the results are appropriate.
+* Once the model is trained, you should click on the **'Try it out'** link, upload some of the sample images, and validate if the results are appropriate.

 ![testimages](images/testimages.png)

 <validation step="accfe7c1-5b47-4971-b0bc-d1ed77092e2e" />

 ## Resources

 - [Create a custom Image Analysis model](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/how-to/model-customization?tabs=studio)

 ## Conclusion